Forms SSA-1099, SSA-1099-SM, and SSA-1099-R-OP1 report retirement, disability, and survivor benefits from the Social Security Administration (SSA).

 - Select Continue and follow the onscreen instructions.

 We'll calculate what portion, if any, of your Social Security benefits are taxable.
-If your only income is from Social Security, you probably don't make enough money to be required to file a return.
+If your only income is from Social Security, you aren't required to file a return.